-We moved into our first home a few weeks back and are starting to feel a little settled.
+We moved into our first home a few weeks back and are starting getting settled.
 Just this week, we finally have a couch to sit on (little victories!).

 This was the first blog recipe in our new space, and I wanted to document it so I’d remember what was going on in my head and in our kitchen during this new season of life.

-I don’t remember where but in passing I saw a photo of an Asian-looking salad with quinoa and some savory-sweet looking dressing.
+I don’t remember where, but in passing I saw a photo of a salad with quinoa and some savory-sweet looking dressing.
 YUM, must act.
 Must have.
 The rest is history.